haimbilia/BuyHub/readme.txt

     => 053442 - "When a registered user shares any information throught contact us form: - The email is recieved by the site owner, but when the site owner tries to reply the from email i,e user email is not getting fetched. "
     => 053621 -	commission is not getting charged when tax is collected by seller and shipping is non refundable and whole order is returned and shipping remains with seller
     => 053673  - Allow seller to cancel COD orders.
+    => 053779 - seller> reports> currency symbol is missing in tax and shipping column

 New Features: